alexeysas/sdc-signs-recognition/README.md

 #### Visualization of the dataset.

-Here is an exploratory visualization of the data set.
-We can explore samples of avaliable classes below:
+Here is a biref visualization of the data set.
+We can see  available classes below:

 ![alt text][image1]

 As we can see data samples are not uniformly distributed across all classes.
 Some classes have a lot more data samples.
-Also distributions are close for training, validation and test sets (sligtly different for validation set).
-Becouse of this fact non-uniform distribution should not be a problem for the existing data.
-However, there is a risk that model will not be generalized well for additional data (for example samples from the web) as it can be overtrained for specific classes.
-We will try to address this issue during preprocessing step later.
+Also distributions are close for training, validation and test sets (slightly different for validation set).
+Because of this fact non-uniform distribution should not be a problem for the existing data.
+However, there is a risk that model will not be generalized well for additional data (for example samples from the web) as it can be over trained for the specific classes.
+We will try to address this issue during pre-processing step.

 ![alt text][image2]

 ### Pre-process image data

-1. As a first step, I decided to deal with non-unifromly distributed data.
+1. As a first step, I decided to deal with non-uniformly distributed data.
 The idea was to make balanced training set where all classes are represented with the same number of samples.
 I decided to make copies from the existing images with low number of samples.
-Additionaly, to prevent exact same images appearing twice two addtional transformations were selected to add some variation to the resulting set:
+Additionally, to prevent exact same images appearing twice two additional transformations were selected to add some variety to the resulting set:
-* Randomly scaling image up with factor 1.0 - 1.3
+* Randomly scaling image up with factor 1.0 - 1.25
 * Randomly rotating image wit angle from -15 to 15 degree.

  These parameters above just worked best for me with some other choices.
- As the result total number of trainig samples increased to 86430
+ As the result total number of training samples increased to 86430

  Here is a sample of fake images generated using transforms provided:

 ![alt text][image3]

-2. Also to extend ability for the generalization I decided to extend data set using same transformation above for whole dataset two more times.
-As the result total number of training sample increased to 259290 (6030 images per class)
+2. Also to extend ability for the generalization I decided to extend data set using same transformation above for whole dataset three more times.
+As the result total number of training sample increased to 345720 (8040 images per class)

-3. Analyzing images futher I found that there is a huge variety of different contrast levels for the images:
+3. Analyzing images further I found that there is a huge variety of different image quality and contrast levels for the images:

 ![alt text][image4]

- Trying to deal with this issue and increase validation accuracy I used different techiques like converting images to different color    spaces, histogram equalization and ect.
-One which appeared to work best is CLAHE (Contrast Limited Adaptive Histogram Equalization)(http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)
+Trying to deal with this issue and increase validation accuracy I used different techniques like converting images to different color spaces, histogram equalization and etc. One which appeared to work best is CLAHE (Contrast Limited Adaptive Histogram Equalization) (http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html)

  Here is how processed images looks like: